Favorite Travel Quotes

 Today, when we detoured off Interstate 15 for a stop at this empty settlement, the weather was relatively pleasant.
 Though not warm or snow free, at least the wind wasn’t howling.
 But the houses all seemed deserted and if anyone was living in them, residents certainly didn’t broadcast their presence.
 Songwriter Jimmy Buffet wrote a song about one such Montana town, and rather than “Ringling, Ringling, it’s a dying little town…” he could also have written about Monida, for it, too, is pretty darn bleak.

-Windswept barn, Mondia Pass
+Windswept barn Mondia Pass

-Windswept barn, Mondia Pass
+Windswept barn, Monida Pass

 An old barn, back dropped by the Pioneer Mountains, captivated my interest.
 Unused and unattended the barn has been shaped by wind and snow.
 (From previous posts, some will recall I enjoy photographing old structures.)
 We parked for a few minutes on the single road that passes thorough the settlement and, then, on to several of the ranch families that live in the area.